cucapra/latte/2026/web/content/_index.md

 The workshop will allocate short time slots to the papers, each paired with a discussion following [SNAPL][]'s discussion format:
 “table discussion” where small breakout groups will discuss the paper, followed by plenary Q&A.

+In order to make sure that papers are aligned with the topics of the workshop, they should explicitly address one (or more!) of these themes

+- Hardware design tools MUST change
+- Verification REMAINS the key challenge
+- The tools we build NEED to interoperate with each other to be successful

+For example, papers presenting a new tool or language are still encouraged, but rather than just presenting your new tool, try to make it fit with the themes by arguing that "Hardware description languages must change to address X,  that is why Y does Z".

+In addition, we are looking for papers that propse new "themes" like these.
+The idea is to highlight key questions that we as a community should try to address.
+These papers will be given more time for deeper discussion during the workshop, and as such will be held to a higher standard than normal papers.

 Position paper submissions will undergo peer review by a program committee of interdisciplinary experts working on both high-level (languages, compilers, drivers) and low-level (circuit optimization, interconnect design) problems in the area.

 **Formatting.** Papers should use the two-column [the formatting guidelines for SIGPLAN conferences][sigplanconf] (the `acmart` format with the `sigplan` two-column option) and not exceed 2 pages, excluding references.
 Review is single-blind, so please include authors' names on the submitted PDF.